alexa-labs/workshop-in-skill-purchasing/1 - Lab 1 Resources/README.md

 1. Visit https://developer.amazon.com in your browser.
 1. Log in using an existing set of credentials or create a new one.
-1. Be sure to enter all the company informaiton.
+1. Be sure to enter all the company information.

 ### Amazon Web Services (AWS) Account